 WordPress needs to be told which language it should run under.

 Change the language in the admin settings screen.
 This can be done via Settings → General → Site Language.
 This setting will impact the following areas of your site:

-- the language used for your site’s public-facing (front-end) pages.
-The Site Language setting will attempt to translate your site, but this is also dependent upon whether your chosen theme and plugins support that language.
+- The language used for your site’s public-facing (front-end) pages.
+The Site Language setting will attempt to translate your site, but this also depends on whether your chosen theme and plugins support that language.